 You are applying to medical school but also wondering if it would be worth it to pay extra to hire medical school admissions consultants to help you with your application.
-Let Edward Chang help you weigh the pros and cons.
+Let us help you weigh the pros and cons.

 The answer to that question is complicated.
-Unlike college admissions, medical school admissions is notorious for being random and unpredictable.
+Unlike college admissions, medical school admissions are notorious for being random and unpredictable.
 There are so many great applicants that when schools are choosing between multiple worthy people, it becomes more about preference than qualification.
 Nevertheless, even though the admissions process is seemingly arbitrary, there are reasons why certain applicants are accepted and others are not.
-Those applicants with knowledge about the admissions process will tell you that often times, your acceptance chances are not only about what you’ve done but how you have presented what you have done.
-Unfortunately not everyone is good at doing that.
+Those applicants with knowledge about the admissions process will tell you that oftentimes, your acceptance chances are not only about what you’ve done but how you have presented what you have done.
+Unfortunately, not everyone is good at doing that.

-2. Those who are not confident in their writing skills especially personal statement
+2. Those who are not confident in their writing skills, especially their personal statement.

 3. Those without trustworthy people to help edit their applications (unfortunately this is true for a lot of people).

 4. Those with extremely little knowledge about the admissions process.

 5. Those with weaknesses in their extracurricular activities.

 How Do I Choose the Right Medical School Admissions Consulting Service?

 Once you’ve decided that you would like to explore admissions consulting, you will have a myriad of choices.
 You do not need to commit any money before you get a free consultation.
 Be sure to explore your multiple options before making a final choice.
 You should ask the following questions when deciding which company to use: